Jeykobz/Jeykobz/README.md

 ## Example
 In the following example we learn a latency predictor for the Nvidia A100 80GB GPU.<br />

-We collect a training data set by running our micro benchmarking tool on the A100 GPU.<br />
+Initially, our model collects a training data set by running our developed micro benchmarking tool.<br />
 By using machine learning methods, our algorithm automatically trains regression models based on the collected micro training dataset.

 <p align = "center">